Complete Guide to Fats

 Learn the different types of fats

-Lipids are divided into four categories: saturated (butter, meat), monounsaturated (olive oil, avocado), polyunsaturated (fatty fish, nuts), and trans (industrial hydrogenated).
-Mono and polyunsaturated fats should be favored, while trans fats should be eliminated as much as possible.
+Fats are divided into four categories: saturated (butter, meat), monounsaturated (olive oil, avocado), polyunsaturated (fatty fish, nuts), and trans (industrial hydrogenated).
+Monounsaturated and polyunsaturated should be prioritized; trans should be eliminated as much as possible.

 Prioritize omega-3 sources

 Omega-3s (EPA and DHA) are anti-inflammatory and essential for brain function.
-The best sources are fatty fish (salmon, sardines, mackerel), flaxseeds, walnuts, and rapeseed oil.
+The best sources are fatty fish (salmon, sardine, mackerel), flax seeds, walnuts, and canola oil.
 Aim for at least 2 servings of fatty fish per week.

 Cook with the right oils

 Every oil has a smoke point beyond which it degrades and produces toxic compounds.
-Extra-virgin olive oil is suitable for moderate cooking (up to 190 °C), while avocado oil and coconut oil resist high temperatures better.
-Reserve walnut and flaxseed oils for dressings.
+Extra-virgin olive oil is suitable for moderate cooking (up to 190 °C), while avocado oil and coconut oil resist higher temperatures better.
+Save walnut and flaxseed oils for dressings.

 Read labels to spot fats

-Nutrition labels distinguish total lipids, saturated fatty acids, and sometimes trans fats.
-Beware of products claiming "0% fat" as they often compensate with added sugar.
+Nutrition labels distinguish total fats, saturated fatty acids, and sometimes trans fats.
+Beware of products labeled "0% fat" which often compensate with added sugar.
 Also check the ingredient list to identify hydrogenated oils.

 Reach your daily lipid goal